Student blog posts from the Spring semester 2015.

 As a writing-intensive (WI) course, the primary focus of the class will be the development of individual research projects.
 Students will be expected to draw on library materials, the resources of the DC area, and the experiences of the site visits in Korea to assemble a coherent research paper by the end of the semester.

 - Term paper.
-65%.
-Term papers are at least 4000 words long (about 16 pages), and explore in depth a political issue involving one or more countries in East Asia.
+60%.
+Term papers are at least 4000 words long (about 16 pages), and explore in depth a political issue involving East.
 Components of the assignment are due in several steps, emailed to me.
-Unless otherwise specified, assignments are due at midnight at the end of the day.
-Each of these five components is a specific course requirement – failure to complete any of the five will result in failure of the course.
+Assignments are due at midnight at the end of the specified day.
+A lot more detail about the term paper assignment will be posted here.
+The term paper will be completed in several steps:

 - Peer reviews.
 10%.
-Due April 13.
 Two reviews (5% each) of other student drafts, following an assigned format.
-I will assign papers to review on April 7.
-You may write up to 2 additional high-quality reviews, for up to 3% in extra credit points each, by contacting me no later than April 9.
+You may write up to 2 additional high-quality reviews, for up to 3% in extra credit points each.

 - Class participation.
 Students may earn up to 5% for sustained, constructive contributions to class discussions.

 - DC event.
 5% for a first event and 3% for a second.
-Attend an event in the DC area on the subject of East Asia and write a blog post summarizing your experience.
+Attend an event in the DC area on the subject of global security and write a blog post summarizing your experience.
 Specific instructions about attending and reporting on events are here.
 Posts must be well-written to receive credit; I will send back poorly-written posts for revisions before they are accepted.
 You will receive 5 extra credit points for one event and post, and 3 points for a second.
-All events must be completed by April 30 and blog posts submitted for final approval by May 3.
+All blog posts submitted by the day of the final exam.
 (Blog posts are kept private by default, but we may make selected posts public by mutual agreement.)